bbb999/ExtendScript-XML-to-TypeScript/README.md

-# ExtendScript XML definition files to TypeScript converter
+# ExtendScript XML documentation files to TypeScript converter
 Check [how to use TypeScript for Adobe Products](https://github.com/pravdomil/types-for-adobe).

 ## Example usage